ome/omero-documentation/server/install-windows.rst

 ===============================================

--  If you are **upgrading** your OMERO.server installation you should follow instructions on the :ref:`rst_upgrade` page.
+-  If you are **upgrading** your OMERO.server installation you should follow instructions on the :ref:`server/upgrade` page.
 -  If you are attempting a **UNIX Based Platform install (Linux, Mac OS X, etc.)** please see the :ref:`UNIX Based Platform <server/installation>` install page.